Behzad Bolour: Seventh Day

-Behzad Bolour joined BBC Persian in 1992 with the encouragement of Baqer Moin, the then head of the BBC Persian section.
+Behzad Bolour joined BBC Persian in 1992 with the encouragement of Baqer Moin, the then-head of the BBC Persian section.
 By entering the Persian section, Behzad Bolour brought the culture of Iran Youth Day to the programs of this radio for Iran and Afghanistan.
-He began his career on the Seventh Day program with the "Wonders and Westerns" song program, and later produced and performed the entire program.
+He began his career on the Seventh Day program with the "Wonders and Westerns" song program and later produced and performed the entire program.

 Work in Afghanistan

 Behzad Bolour went to Afghanistan a few days after the fall of the Taliban regime and was one of the first journalists to work in that country.
 Behzad Bolour was able to increase the thirst of Afghan society for the fall of the Taliban regime.

 Seventh Night and Underground Music

-Believing in a culture of transparency and fairness, Behzad Bolour started a political program from the British government budget for Iranian teenagers and young people, in which they contacted the program live under the pretext of playing their songs and said whatever they wanted to the atmosphere of the program.
+Believing in a culture of transparency and fairness, Behzad Bolour started a political program from the British government budget for Iranian teenagers and young people, in which they contacted the program lives under the pretext of playing their songs and said whatever they wanted to the atmosphere of the program.
 After a while, with the encouragement of Behzad, many young artists, using the basic facilities of sound recording and transmission via the Internet, began to send their songs to the BBC.
 Many of the most famous singers of these days, including Hossein Eblis, Hossein Tohi, Amir Tataloo, DJ Maryam, Pani, Khak, Sara Naeini, Mohsen Namjoo, Kiosk, Oham group, Brooks, Shahkar Bineshpajooh and many others were interviewed by him for the first time.